terraform-aws-modules/terraform-aws-eks/examples/karpenter/README.md

 # Karpenter Example

 Configuration in this directory creates an AWS EKS cluster with [Karpenter](https://karpenter.sh/) provisioned for managing compute resource scaling.
-In the example provided, Karpenter is running on EKS Fargate yet Karpenter is providing compute in the form of EC2 instances.
+In the example provided, Karpenter is provisioned on top of an EKS Managed Node Group.

 ## Usage